doc-doc/NExT-QA/README.md

 We reproduce some SOTA VideoQA methods to provide benchmark results for our NExT-QA dataset published on CVPR2021 (with 1 Strong Accept and 2 Weak Accepts).

-NExT-QA is a VideoQA benchmark to advance video understanding from describing to explaining the temporal actions.
-It is unique in that it goes beyond descriptive QA (what is) to benchmark causal and temporal action reasoning (why/how did) in realistic videos and it is also rich in object interactions.
-We set up both multi-choice and open-ended QA tasks on the dataset.
-This repo. provides resources for multi-choice QA.
-Open-ended QA is found in [NExT-OE](https://github.com/doc-doc/NExT-OE).
+NExT-QA is a VideoQA benchmark targeting the explanation of video contents.
+It challenges QA models to reason about the causal and temporal actions and understand the rich object interactions in daily activities.
+We set up both multi-choice and open-ended QA tasks on the dataset. <strong>This repo. provides resources for multi-choice QA</strong>; open-ended QA is found in [NExT-OE](https://github.com/doc-doc/NExT-OE).
 For more details, please refer to our [dataset](https://doc-doc.github.io/junbin.github.io/docs/nextqa.html) page.

 ## Environment